-The NC Business Court Frequently Asked Questions
+North Carolina Business Court - Frequently Asked Questions

 Which judge will be assigned to preside over my case?

-How do I get a case out of the Business Court back to regular civil superior court?
+How do I get a case that has been designated to the Business Court back to regular civil superior court?

 What if a case meets the substantive requirements for mandatory complex business designation but a party fails to designate within the requisite period of time?